simov/grant/example/dynamic/README.md

 ## OAuth Application

-Create OAuth application for Facebook and Twitter.
-For Twitter set the callback url to be `http://dummy.com:3000/connect/twitter/callback`, for Facebook set the application domain to be `dummy.com`
+Create OAuth application for Facebook.
+Set the application domain to be `dummy.com`

 In your `hosts` file add this line `dummy.com 127.0.0.1`